Cardiff Centre for Welsh American Studies

 By organising seminars, lectures and conferences, through publications, and by encouraging scholarly collaboration and discussion, it provides a focal point for an international network of scholars who have an interest in this rapidly growing field of study.

 The Centre is located in the School of Welsh at Cardiff University.
-Its co-Directors are Dr E Wyn James and Dr Bill Jones (of the School of History and Archaeology), who will be pleased to hear from anyone interested in the Centre and its work.
+Its co-Directors are Professor E Wyn James and Professor Bill Jones (of the School of History, Archaeology and Religion), who will be pleased to hear from anyone interested in the Centre and its work.